 When to refinance your mortgage commitment

 The optimal time to consider refinancing your mortgage is when interest rates decline.
 Keep a watchful eye on the market and how it is trending.
 Even with the fees and costs that you absorb by terminating your contract early, if your mortgage is for significant length of time, the savings you will accumulate by locking in to a lower interest rate, can vastly outweigh the penalties you may have to pay.
 Before making your final decision, consider your cash flow requirements.
 Will you be able to absorb the cost and penalty fees upfront?
 If the fees will impact your immediate day to day living, it may not be in your best interest to proceed.
-GK Law can assist you with your decision making process to help you make the best choice for your lifestyle.
+GK Law Real Estate Lawyer can assist you with your decision making process to help you make the best choice for your lifestyle.

 How many times can you refinance your home